abaidbutt/hivetechno/README.md

-# FYP Project - Women-Centric Web Application
+# Registration of Students for Institute Web Application

-Welcome to the FYP Project!
-This web application is designed to provide a seamless and user-friendly experience for women.
+This web application is designed to provide a seamless and user-friendly experience for students.
 Built with Flask, Python, and Bootstrap, the application includes features such as user registration, profile management, and more.

 ## Features